Crane1195/GCCPCB/code/README.md

 ![image](https://i.imgur.com/S65sGQo.png)

-Navigate to where you have the GCCPCB-XX folder, and double click one, then repeat the process for the other.
-I will be adding a library for the Nunchuk port soon, which you will install in the same way as the other two.
+Navigate to where you have the GCCPCB-XX folder, and double click one, then repeat the process for the others.
 You will only need to install these libraries and the Arduino IDE once.
 For future updates, you will just have to download the new code, and upload it using the method below.

 ![image](https://i.imgur.com/Bc7xqCz.png)